Akuli/math-tutorial/index.rst

 A vector like `2\overline{i}+3\overline{j}` can be also written as `<2,3>`.
 Use whatever style you like.

-We could also have used vectors in the above trig example.
-The advantage with them is that moving the player is really simple:
+We could also use vectors to do similar things as in :ref:`our trig example <simpletrig>`.
+The advantage with that is that moving the player is really simple:

 .. code-block:: python